Code-Institute-Submissions/johnston9-ms2-apis/README.md

      The sound functions which threw console errors at first from causing interrupted calls which I fixed with set timouts.

-  - The on win display of timer number and random winner number worked every time tested.
+  - The on-win display of timer number and random winner number worked every time tested.

 <p align="center">